oVirt/ovirt-site/source/develop/release-management/features/storage/manage-storage-connections.html.md

 ### REST (backend)

-*   Add connections subresource to lun disks - For each lun disk (direct lun) view (GET) its storage connections by approaching it via a specific subresource: `/api/disks/<diskId>/connections`.
+*   Add connections subresource to LUN disks - For each LUN disk (Direct LUN) view (GET) its storage connections by approaching it via a specific subresource: `/api/disks/<diskId>/connections`.

 # Detailed Description